B.

 David Saunders

-Snail mail: Dept of Computer and Information Sciences, / College of Engineering, University of Delaware, / Newark, / DE / 19716
+Snail mail: Dept of Computer and Information Sciences / College of Engineering / University of Delaware / Newark / DE / 19716

-Computer Algebra Research Links:
+Computer Algebra Research:

 • LinBox, a C++ template library for exact linear algebra.